PatrickDuong3001/FocusHelper/README.md

 # FocusHelper
-This PC software is developed in Python and QT framework.
+This PC software is developed in Python, CSS, HTML, and QT framework.

 Features:
 - Multithreading - can control 12 apps concurrently (block apps for a duration and/or close apps at specific times).